MindMeltMax/Stardew-Valley-Mods/Glow Buff/docs/author-documentation.md

       		"Entries": {
 				"Buffs": [
 					{
-						"BuffId": "MindMeltMax.GlowBuff.Glow", //Must be this exact Id to load the correct buff "Duration": 120, //The duration of the buff in game minutes "CustomFields": {
+						"BuffId": "MindMeltMax.GlowBuff/Glow", //Must be this exact Id to load the correct buff "Duration": 120, //The duration of the buff in game minutes "CustomFields": {
 							//Add the properties for the buff, will be explained in Fields